 We hope we have been able to inspire you.
 Maybe to turn that old discard into a memento, or to create an entirely new one.
 In any case, we have shown you a lot of the groundbreaking and creative modern architecture of Amsterdam that makes the city young and alive in addition to all its beautiful old and dusty architecture.

 So far our overview of the best sailing routes in Amsterdam.
-Do you have a tip about other great sailing routes in Amsterdam, then we would love to hear from you!
+If you have a tip about other fun cruising routes in Amsterdam, we would love to hear from you!